How to Visualize Running Your Best Race

 Learning to visualize running success can help you improve your race times and become a stronger runner.
 Mental training is what separates the good from the great runners.
 Legendary athletes such as Allyson Felix, Billie Jean King, Michael Jordan, and Muhammad Ali all used visualization to deliver game-changing performances that forever changed the sports world.
-You can use visualization as well to gain an edge over the competition and improve your running.
-Whether you want to get faster for your next big race or learn to relax and enjoy your runs more, these six steps to visualize running success will help get you there.
+You can use the power of visualization as well to gain an edge over the competition and improve your running and defeat negative thoughts on the run.
+Whether you want to get faster for your next marathon, run your first 5K, or learn to relax and enjoy your runs more, these six steps to visualize running success will help give you the mental preparation you need to step up your mental game.

 Disclaimer: When you buy through our links, we may earn a commission - at no extra expense to you.
 We only do this for products we have tried or come highly recommended.
 Learn more.